swiftcoder2020/milestone_project_1/README.md

 utilising Google Chrome's Dev Tools to establish if the structure is rendered correctly from devices at mobile view in 320px scaling up to desktop PC view at a maximum of 1920px.

-6. Tested by refreshing the homepage at the Skills section
+6. Tested by refreshing the homepage at the Skills section to be assured that when the webpage loads, each of the sub-sections expands from a smaller size into a set height & width using CSS animation.

 7. Tested the Download CV icon to ensure that it expands when you hover over the icon to signify interaction and that when you click on it, a new secure tab is opened producing my Curriculum Vitae in an